PeggyCellier/unicontext/README.md

 ### .p files

+#### well formated .p files

+The converter p2uni accepts only a subset of the .p grammar.
+To be converted, the .p file needs :
+- only have one rule
+- the rule should have no head
+- the patterns of the rules should have only one object as argument and the description block should be a list of comma separated values

 To convert a .p file to the Unicontext format, use the command line, as an example :

     python converters/p2uni.py data/royals.p